Policies

 • No interlibrary loans of microfilm or videos.

-III.
 GUIDELINES FOR USE OF ETHNIC STUDIES LIBRARY ARCHIVES AND SPECIAL COLLECTIONS

-Permission to Use:
+Copyright and Permission to Use:

-Permission to examine manuscripts and printed materials in the Special Collection, including Locked Case materials and photograph collections, does not carry with it permission to publish.
-It is also subject to whatever restrictions have been placed on specific holdings by their writers, donors, or the Ethnic Studies Library.
+Materials may be subject to whatever restrictions have been placed on specific holdings by their writers, donors, or the Ethnic Studies Library.
 In certain cases, users may be requested to use microfilm or printed copies of the manuscripts when such copies are available.

 Registration: